ni/measurement-plugin-integration-example-python/README.md

  pip install <path_to_ni_sequence_logger-x.x.x-py3-none-any.whl>
  ```

-- Once installed, the logging package will initialize the logging configuration for the script, helping capture logs from various operations throughout the sequence.
+- Once installed, the logging package will ensure that the logging configuration is set up in the generated code, allowing the sequence file to be executed and capturing logs from various operations throughout the sequence.

 ### Step 5: Execute the Sequence